getoptimum/optimum-dev-setup-guide/readme.md

 * Docker and Docker Compose
 * Node.js and npm (for WebSocket testing)
+* Golang (required for key generation script)
 * wscat (WebSocket client for testing)

 To install wscat:
 ```sh
 npm install -g wscat
 ```

+> Note: For key management, check out the key ring in the `keygen/` directory.

 ## Getting Started